President Madison's 1812 War Message

 What were the accusations against the British in North America?

 Why did Madison not include a specific declaration of war in his remarks?

-Why did Madison not recommend that Congress should decide whether to wage war on France?
+Why did Madison want to avoid war with France?

 Cite important examples of insults to American maritime rights and explain the ways in which they were troubling to the U.S.